Vinatulo/alx-system_engineering-devops/0x00-shell_basics/README.md

 1. ls command will print the list of the current directory.
 2. cd commands the change from working directory to the users home directory.
 3. ls -l command will display current directory contents in a long format.
 4. ls -la command display current directory contents, including hidden files (starting with .).
-Use the long format.
+Use the long format
+5. ls -lna display current directory content